Azure/iotedge/edgelet/doc/devguide.md

    sudo chown $USER /var/lib/iotedge/
    ```

-6. Run the daemon with the `IOTEDGE_HOMEDIR` environment variable set and with the path to the `config.yaml`
+6. Run the daemon with the `IOTEDGE_HOMEDIR` environment variable set and with the path to the `config.yaml`.
+Make sure you are in the edgelet directory when you run the command.

     ```sh
-    cargo run -p iotedged -- -c /absolute/path/to/config.yaml
+    cargo run -p iotedged -- -c $IOTEDGE_HOMEDIR/config.yaml
     ```